dotnet/machinelearning-samples/samples/csharp/getting-started/BinaryClassification_CreditCardFraudDetection/Readme.md

 It is important to note that this sample uses the dynamic API with Estimators.

 ## Problem
-This problem is centered around predicting if credit card transaction i sa fraud or no. We will use a [dataset](https://www.kaggle.com/mlg-ulb/creditcardfraud) from Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles) collected and analysed during a research collaboration.
+This problem is centered around predicting if credit card transaction (with its related info/variables) is a fraud or no.

-It contains only numerical input variables which are the result of a PCA transformation.
-Unfortunately, due to confidentiality issues, we cannot provide the original features and more background information about the data.
+The input information of the transactions contain only numerical input variables which are the result of PCA transformations.
+Unfortunately, due to confidentiality issues, the original features and additional background information are nor available, but the way you build the model doesn't change.

 Features V1, V2, ...
 V28 are the principal components obtained with PCA, the only features which have not been transformed with PCA are 'Time' and 'Amount'.

-Feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
+The feature 'Time' contains the seconds elapsed between each transaction and the first transaction in the dataset.
 The feature 'Amount' is the transaction Amount, this feature can be used for example-dependant cost-senstive learning.
 Feature 'Class' is the response variable and it takes value 1 in case of fraud and 0 otherwise.

 The dataset is highly unbalanced, the positive class (frauds) account for 0.172% of all transactions.

-Using those datasets we will build a model that when predicting it will analyze a transaction and predict a fraud value of false or true.
+Using those datasets you build a model that when predicting it will analyze a transaction's input variables and predict a fraud value of false or true.

 ## DataSet

+The trainig and testing data is based on a public [dataset available at Kaggle](https://www.kaggle.com/mlg-ulb/creditcardfraud) originally from Worldline and the Machine Learning Group (http://mlg.ulb.ac.be) of ULB (Université Libre de Bruxelles), collected and analysed during a research collaboration.

 The datasets contains transactions made by credit cards in September 2013 by european cardholders.
 This dataset presents transactions that occurred in two days, where we have 492 frauds out of 284,807 transactions.